learlab/itell-api/README.md

 # API for Textbook Summaries

 This repository defines the api for our digital textbook project.
-It scores section summaries using a finetuned language model.
+The iTELL API provides the frontend with GPU-accelerated natural language processing services.
+Its principal features are the following:

+- Sumamry scoring
+- Short answer scoring
+- Intelligent tutor API

 ## Development